 How Long Does Fentanyl Stay in Your System?

-How Long Does Fentanyl Stay in Your System for a Urine Test
+- How Long Does Fentanyl Stay in Your Urine?

 Fentanyl may be taken orally as a lozenge.
 It is meant to slowly dissolve in the mouth, so it enters the system in a controlled time.
 However, chewing the lozenge allows the drug to enter the system all at once.
 The time fentanyl will stay in your system if you eat it can range from 72 hours for a blood test up to 90 days for a hair test.